scramjs/express-web-components/README.md

 ##### Properties

-`method: string`
+`method?: string`

-An HTTP method to associate the middleware with, as defined by the Express [app.METHOD](http://expressjs.com/en/4x/api.html#app.METHOD).
+An optional HTTP method to associate the middleware with, as defined by the Express [app.METHOD](http://expressjs.com/en/4x/api.html#app.METHOD).
+You must specify a path if you specify a method.

-`path: string`
+`path?: string`

-The URL path that the middleware will be associated with.
+The optional URL path that the middleware will be associated with.
+The path will default to `/` if no method is specified.
+You must specify a path if you specify a method.

 `callback: (req: express.Request, res: express.Response, next: express.NextFunction) => any`

 The callback function to be invoked on a matching request.

-`callbacks: (req: express.Request, res: express.Response, next: express.NextFunction) => any[]`
+`callbacks?: (req: express.Request, res: express.Response, next: express.NextFunction) => any[]`

 A list of callback functions to be invoked on a matching request.